Vyral/nate-martinez-recruiting/_posts/2019-09-30-how-a-swot-analysis-can-improve-your-business-plan.md

 {% include youtube.html %}

-Today’s video marks the beginning of a five-part series on creating a solid business plan.
-Tune in to learn about the benefits of SWOT analysis.
+<p style="text-align: center;"><em>Today’s video marks the beginning of a five-part series on creating a solid business plan.
+Tune in to learn about the benefits of SWOT analysis.</em></p>

 Here is a tip to ensure that your business plan is effective and will lead you to success: Do a SWOT analysis on yourself. **SWOT stands for strengths, weaknesses, opportunities, and threats.**